mattmakai/fullstackpython.com/source/content/pages/07-web-app-deployment/01-deployment.markdown

 * [Continuous deployment at Instagram](http://engineering.instagram.com/posts/1125308487520335/continuous-deployment-at-instagram/)
-  is the story of how their deployment process evolved over time from a large Fabric script to continous deployments.
+  is the story of how their deployment process evolved over time from a large Fabric script to continuous deployments.
 Along the way they encountered issues with code reviews, test failures, canary builds and rollbacks.
 It's a great read that sheds some light on how Python deployments can be done well at large scale.